patakamuri/trendchange/README.md

 The package is useful in implementing

 - Innovative Trend Analysis test.
+- Innovative Polygon Trend Analysis test.
 - Sequential Mann-Kendall test.
 - Distribution free CUSUM test.

-If the data points lay on 1:1 line, there is no trend in the data.
+As per Zekai Sen (2011) method, if the data points lay on 1:1 line, there is no trend in the data.
 If the data points exist in the top triangle, it is indicative of positive trend.
 If the data lies in the bottom triangle, it indicates negative trend in the data.

 In Sequential Mann-Kendall test, the series is rearranged based on the ranks of the original series.
 Prograde and retrograde series plots are generated as per Sneyers (1990).
 The point where prograde and retrograde series intersect will approximately indicate the possible point of change.
 When there is no clear trend in the data, the series will intersect at several locations.